Dartington, in South Devon, is a vibrant village that offers a wealth of eateries and abundance of things to...

 Church Thatch is a desirable dog-friendly thatched cottage, providing a fantastic option for larger families of up to 12 people.

 Enjoy the traditional features like a wood burning stove and AGA, along with more contemporary touches like the Xbox 360.

 Outside, the floodlit mini astro turf football pitch is a wonderful space for the children (and adults!) to burn off any surplus energy, after a day exploring the nearby moors.

 A collection of four luxury barn conversions which can be booked together for a large group.
 Manor Cottages boasts superb holiday living for up to 16 guests.

 Perfect for large group getaways and extended family holidays, guests can enjoy having their own separate space, whilst benefitting from social communal areas and luxury facilities.

 The properties are nestled on the owner’s Georgian Manor estate.
 Here you can enjoy use of their fabulous grounds featuring an outdoor heated swimming pool, tennis court, forest walks and not to mention a warming sauna.

 Click here to find out more about Manor Cottages.

-Located in Scorriton, a working dairy farm village set on the east edge of Dartmoor, this countryside getaway provides the ideal base for a couple looking to explore the wealth of Dartmoor day trips and the great outdoors.
+Located in Scorriton, a working dairy farm village set on the east edge of Dartmoor.
+This countryside getaway provides the ideal base for a couple looking to explore the wealth of Dartmoor day trips and the great outdoors.

-Find out more about Wisteria Cottage, here.
+Find out more about Wisteria Cottage here.